OCamlPro/freeton_auctions/second-version/README.md

     English auctions.
 Bidders competes to sell their merchandise at the lowest price for the auctioner.

+* `contracts/OCP_ReverseAutomaticDutchAuction.spp` : Reverse variant of the
+    Dutch auctions with automatic increase of price over time.
+Bidders competes to sell their merchandise at the lowest price for the auctioner.

 For all of these contracts, both TON Crystal tokens and TIP-3 tokens are supported (we used Broxus contracts for interfaces).